Bachelor's in elementary education

 - Curriculum and instruction

-- English for speakers of other languages
+- English for non-native speakers

 - Special education